Are you wondering how to perform the audit of expenses?

 What’s the Combined Testing Approach to Audit Expense?

-Considering the risk of material misstatement relating to the operating expenses, the audit team might opt for performing the testing using both methods (Test of details and Analytical procedures).
+Considering the risk of material misstatement relating to operating expenses, the audit team might test using both methods (Test of details and Analytical procedures).

-What are the considerations for adopting both the testing approaches?
+What are the considerations for adopting both testing approaches?

 - Prior year misstatements and errors in this account balance

-- Performing only either of the procedures does not result in sufficient and appropriate audit evidence
+- Performing only one of the procedures does not result in sufficient and appropriate audit evidence

 - Higher risk of material misstatements